 With regards to customer testimonial, each testimonial should be real.
 It is complete only when it includes:

 The more specific a testimonial is, the more credibility it lends to your brand.
 Feel free to ask progress numbers from your existing clients to use in your landing page testimonials.

-Award badges are also a massive trust indicator as people want to work with the best people in the industry.
+Award badges are also a massive trust indicator as people want to work with the best brands in the industry.

-Third-party validation seals are essentially logos of trustworthy, third-party companies whose service you have used in creating your product / service.
-So, if it’s a data processing product, a badge from McAfee (or any major security brand) gives the impression that your product / service is secure to use.
+Third-party validation seals are essentially logos of trustworthy, third-party companies who have partnered with your brand in creating your product or service.
+So, if it’s a data processing product, a badge from McAfee (or any major security brand) gives the impression that your product or service is secure to use.
 It gives an assurance to the potential customers that they won't be duped or their data won't be stolen.
 These seals are especially effective to assure your potential customers about the security of their data.

-Two such flows, highly cited in the eye-tracking studies are the F-Pattern and the Z-Pattern.
+Two such flows cited in eye-tracking studies are the F-Pattern and the Z-Pattern.
 You can use them to guide the placement of the CTA on your landing page.

 To explain these patterns in short:

 F-pattern refers to the movement of eyes horizontally to read the headline and skim the content.
 This will be followed by a vertical movement along the left to read the sidebar content.
 Then the customer makes another horizontal scan to read the highlighted content and skim the content further